 Note re: admission requirements

-- Domestic applicants with documents (transcripts) from an educational institution from a country other than Canada must have their documents evaluated for equivalency at an approved provider of credential evaluation services.
+- Applicants with documents (transcripts) from an educational institution from a country other than Canada must have their documents evaluated for equivalency at an approved provider of credential evaluation services.
 Applicants to this program require a Comprehensive or Course-by-Course Report.
 Please see How to Apply for more information.

 - Applicants with degrees completed in countries in which English is not an official language will be required to provide test scores as evidence of their English language proficiency.
 Test scores, if required, would be a minimum of iBT TOEFL Reading 24, Listening 24, Speaking 27, Writing 27; IELTS Academic Listening: 7, Reading: 7, Writing: 7, Speaking: 7; or equivalent scores in other recognized standard tests of English.

 - Submit proof of the admission requirements, including transcripts.

 - Applicants meeting minimum admission requirements are invited to begin the selection process which requires them to:

 - write an essay on an assigned topic;

 - attend a meeting with faculty to discuss program suitability.